 Integration: In this work we focus on detection of faults in obstacle existence detection.
 However, the reaction to them, i.e., fault handling has its own challenges.
-Verifiable algorithms are not contrary to techniques like Sensor Fusion, rather the verifiable algorithm can be made a part of the ensemble [37], [38] of perception modules.
-Such a fusion needs to be designed in conjunction with the fault handling mechanism.
 The integration of verifiable algorithms within existing AV pipelines and fault handling built upon it are the focus of our future research.

 Precision Improvements: The complete Depth Clustering algorithm includes methods for improving the detection precision.
-The inclusion of these components would invalidate the detectability model presented.
-The model will be expanded in future works to include such methods.
+Future works will address the expansion of the detectability model to include these methods.

-Verifiable Algorithms: Despite the necessity of DNN in AV perception system, this work shows that there is a role for analyzable algorithms.
-Therefore further research is warranted to improve such verifiable physical model backed algorithms.
-Improvements like lower physical limitations bounds and lower false positive error rates within those bounds would make these algorithms have reduced impact to the performance of the AV while maintaining the same safety guarantees.
+Verifiable Algorithms: Despite the necessity of DNN in AV, this work shows that there is a role for analyzable algorithms.
+Therefore further research is warranted to improve such physical model backed verifiable algorithms.
+Improvements like lower physical limitations bounds and lower FP rates within those bounds would make these algorithms have reduced impact to the performance of the AV while maintaining the same safety guarantees.

-Weather: Impediments like rain, fog, dust or smoke distort the LiDAR returns and can result in LiDAR beams returning with low enough intensity to not be recorded or causing a false early return [99], [100], i.e., violating Constraint C1 (§V-B).
-Detectability in the presence of such faults is another avenue for future research.
+Weather: Impediments like rain, fog, dust or smoke distort the LiDAR returns and can result in LiDAR beams returning with low enough intensity to not be recorded or causing a false early return [99], [100], i.e., violating C1 (§V-B).
+Detectability in the presence of such faults is an avenue for future research.